socheatech/sochea/README.md

 ## I'm not a programmer, I'm just write a code.

-- 🔭 I just launched my first course: [Become A VS Code SuperHero!][course]!
+- 🔭 I just launched my first course: [Become A VS Code SuperHero!]
 - 🌱 I’m currently learning everything 🤣
 - 👯 I’m looking to collaborate with other content creators
 - 🥅 2020 Goals: Contribute more to Open Source projects